-- Thyroid or hormonal problems: Menopause, PMS, eating disorders, diabetes and thyroid disorders like hypothyroidism can all contribute to constipation.
+- Thyroid or hormonal problems: Menopause, PMS, eating disorders, diabetes and thyroid disorders like hypothyroidism can all cause signs of constipation.
 Other diseases that might contribute to constipation include Parkinson’s disease, spinal injuries or neurological issues that affect nerves in the GI tract.

 - Magnesium deficiency: Magnesium is an electrolyte that helps with normal muscle functioning.
 Too little magnesium in your diet can contribute to muscle tension and also worsen symptoms of emotional stress.